memri/pod/README.md

 * How are data types defined in [Schema](./docs/Schema.md)
 * [Schema synchronization](./docs/Synchronization.md) between clients/plugins and the Pod

 ## Build & Run
-There are 3 main ways to run Pod: building it locally/natively, building it in docker, and using pre-built docker images to just run it.
+There are 3 main ways to run Pod: using pre-built docker images to just run it, building it in docker, and building it locally/natively.

 ### Run pre-built docker image of Pod
 This is the fastest way to get Pod running on your system,